rixiobarrios/django-views-and-templates/readme.md

 Right now, we will keep our `href`'s blank until we have more routes.
 The Django template here loops through our QuerySet of artists, rendering the name of each.
-The distinction between `{{}}` and `{%%}` usually is the difference between rendering or just running code (i.e. if's or for's).
+The distinction between `{{}}` and `{%%}` usually is the difference between rendering or just running code (i.e. `if`'s or `for`'s).
 The one exception is with url's - which we will see later on today.

 ### You Do: Create List View for Songs

+We are now rendering a list of artists in our `artist_list` view.
+Your task is to do the same for songs.

 Hint: [here](https://github.com/ga-wdi-exercises/tunr_rails_many_to_many/blob/favorites-solution/app/views/songs/index.html.erb) is the ERB one!